stumathews/CppGameLib/README.md

 The `AudioManager` can construct these.

 ### FontAsset

-loads/unloads and holds a reference to a font that is used in a scene
+Loads/unloads and holds a reference to a font that is used in a scene.

 ### GraphicAsset

-loads/unloads and holds a reference to an image that is used in the scene
+Loads/unloads and holds a reference to an image that is used in the scene

 ### SpriteAsset

-loads/unloads and holds a reference to a sprite-sheet that is used in the scene.
+Loads/unloads and holds a reference to a sprite-sheet that is used in the scene.

 ## Event management